 Video games, nowadays, are helping to solve many scientific problems as well as real-world problems.

-These two set of people may be worlds apart but common ground between scientist and gamers is that they both focus on solving a problem within a given set of rules.
+These two sets of people may be worlds apart, but the common ground between scientists and gamers is that they both focus on solving a problem within a given set of rules.
 There are many gamers who spend hours playing online games.
-With the help of these video games many scientific breakthroughs have been made which has come as a surprise to so many showing the huge potential video games have.
+With the help of these video games, many scientific breakthroughs have been made, which has come as a surprise to so many showing the huge potential video games have.

 In 2011, people playing Foldit, an online puzzle game about protein folding, resolved the structure of an enzyme that causes an Aids-like disease in monkeys.

 Researchers had been working on the problem for 13 years.
 The gamers solved it in three weeks.
 This breakthrough came as a shock to the scientific community as to how substantial video games can be.

 Another instance is when a video game called Planet Hunters helped to discover 40 planets that could potentially support life, all of which had been previously missed by professional astronomers.
 In yet another instance, video gamers have solved a molecular puzzle that stumped scientists for years.